dev-abuke/News_Correlation_10_Academy_week0/README.md

 - **Dev Environment Setup:** Successfully set up the Python environment, Git version control, and CI/CD.
 - **Relevant Skills Demonstration:** Showcase proficiency in the CRISP-DM framework, data understanding, EDA techniques, and statistical thinking.
 - **Project Planning - EDA & Stats:** Effectively plan and execute the project using the CRISP-DM framework, perform EDA, and derive actionable insights from statistical analyses.
+- **Topic Modeling** Model topics for categories and top words in those categories
+- **Sentiment Analysis** Analyse sentiment and sentiment score on title and article
+- **Correlation Analysis** Analyse correlation between each media outlets for similarity in content
+- **Database Design and Configuration** Design a database using dbdiagram.io and configure postgresql
+- **Frontend Development** Design and deploy frontend using React + Vue and Tailwind
+- **Backend Development** Design and deploy backend using flask python framework

 ## Installation